JANUARY 22, 2022

 Teams who attend a a Regional Event will receive a discounted price for King of the Bleachers.

 4.Performance Fee, Payment, Entry Deadlines, Wristbands and Non Performing Student

-*Prices will be shows on registration page once you have highlighted the competition from drop down box at the top.
-For King of the Bleachers, this will allow you to indicated if you have attended a regional event and qualify for the discounted price.
+*Prices will be shown on the registration page once you have highlighted the competition from the drop down box at the top.
+For King of the Bleachers, this will allow you to indicate if you have attended a regional event and qualify for the discounted price.

 Entry Fee for Teams and Individuals:

 Regionals: $55 per participant